Mattolo4/Obstacles-Detection-for-Robot-Tiago/README.md

 robot in the *mobile_base_controller/cmd_vel* without using the *move_base* stack.

-To achievethis, the idea was similar to the **potential fields** algorithm but implemented in a **reactive and radial form**.
+To achieve this, the idea was similar to the **potential fields** algorithm but implemented in a **reactive and radial form**.
 We  computed  two  vectors,  an  **attractive  force  vector**  and  a  **repulsive  force  vector**  which are then summed to create the **total force vector**.
 This vectors have a size equal to a radius *2π×angle_increment* to obtain a vector size of 1088.
 In this way the **robot X-axis** direction is the halfway point of the array, the points after this are the positive angles **+θ** and the ones before are